 Annual General Meetings are held on an annual basis before the end of June.
 In accordance with the Limited Liability Companies Act and articles of association, the General Meeting considers matters falling under its authority.
 The General Meeting elects the Chairman of the Board, other Board members and an auditor.
 The Board is responsible for steering CSC strategy and business operations, while also monitoring the company's administration and profit performance.
 The Managing Director is responsible for managing CSC's business operations and the realisation of its objectives in accordance with the Limited Liability Companies Act, other applicable legislation and the Board's instructions.

 Governance principles and steering structures

-The State of Finland is CSC's sole shareholder.
 The Ministry of Education and Culture is responsible for CSC's ownership steering and the assessment of its overall social and economic results.